jweissman/orsino/docs/mm.md

 - **Water Affinity** (Resistant to cold damage.)<br/>50% resistance to Cold, 100% vulnerability to Fire, 100% vulnerability to Lightning, Immunity to Will<br/>

 ###  Lava Elemental
-_Lava Elemental is an Elemental Wandering from the plane of lava, 422 years old.
-They are of average build with matted hair, dark eyes and an unreadable disposition._
+_Lava Elemental is an Elemental Wandering from the plane of lava, 431 years old.
+They are of average build with no hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|